 - In Afrikaans, the name boomslang means tree snake.
 This astonishing reptile remains reclusive and shy in temperament, and would not attack unless truly under threat.
 It also prefers thorny bushes which make it extremely hard to catch.

 - Since it is non-aggressive, the only problems arise when people, especially children, try to catch or kill it.
 For the moment, at least, the population numbers of the amazing Boomslang further appear to be both sufficient, and relatively stable.

 - This holds true throughout the entirety of its native range.
 The IUCN therefore currently lists it as Least Concern.
 This status appears on the organization’s Red List.
 It must nonetheless be considered to be at some risk, due to climate change.

 The magnificent Boomslang also remains a highly respectable snake due to sheer physical size.
 And that’s in addition to its many other attributes.
 This holds true given the fact that mature adults of the species attain a length of as much as 6 ft (183 cm).

 But, mature adults most commonly average slightly less than that.
-Furthermore, the eyes of this particular snake develop as comparatively large.
+Not only that, the eyes of this particular snake develop as comparatively large.
 In point of fact, these develop as so large that they actually make up a good proportion of the head.

-In addition, the fascinating Boomslang, shares a characteristic with many related creatures.
+In addition to this, the fascinating Boomslang, shares a characteristic with many related creatures.
 It also displays a mild degree of the physiological trait of sexual dimorphism.
 In its case, however, this trait manifests itself in the coloring of the genders.

 The male of the species typically displays a light green with black scale edges while the females usually appear light brown in color.
 The fangs of the incredible snake also grow longer than most arboreal snakes and are larger in the back of the mouth.